Knowing how to reverse a Python string is a common thing you might have to do as a Python developer. It could also help you in coding interviews.

 >>> print(word[:3]) Pyt

-It follows extended syntax for the slice operator:
+This expression uses the extended syntax for the slice operator.

 And, if you don’t specify a value for end Python will go until the end of the string.